usagi-coffee/pg_chainutils/README.md

 -- Takes abi hex encoded topics as argument
 SELECT ERC20.transfer_from('{0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef,0x0000000000000000000000001111111111111111111111111111111111111111,0x0000000000000000000000002222222222222222222222222222222222222222}');
 -- 0x1111111111111111111111111111111111111111
+-- Or you can just use H160.from_H256 and pass second element of topics array

 -- Takes abi hex encoded topics as argument
 SELECT ERC20.transfer_to('{0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef,0x0000000000000000000000001111111111111111111111111111111111111111,0x0000000000000000000000002222222222222222222222222222222222222222}');
 -- 0x2222222222222222222222222222222222222222
+-- Or you can just use H160.from_H256 and pass third element of topics array

 -- Takes non-hex encoded data and returns value
 SELECT ERC20.transfer_value('00000000000000000000000000000000000000000000000000000000000000200000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000001d688');